wildcatting/doge-deluxe/avoiding_common_attacks.md

-# AVOIDING COMMON ATTACKS

 # MetaMask Re-Entrancy
-Upon testing, it was discovered that a customer could load up pending transactions on MetaMask, leading to buying the first dog and then hacking the get-one-free discount by loading up the remaining fifteen available dogs in the cart.
-By loading up these pending transactions, the customer could get any remaining dogs in the store for free.
-This bug was addressed by adding an extra check before the purchase function completed as to whether a customer was indeed eligible for the discount, as any transactions in MetaMask would change the customer's state.
+Upon testing, it was discovered that a customer could load up pending transactions on MetaMask.
+After buying the first dog, an account could then hack the get-one-free discount by loading up the remaining available dogs in the cart.
+By loading up these pending transactions, the account could get every remaining dog in the store for free.
+This bug was addressed by adding an extra requirement verifying whether an account is still eligible for the discount, since a single transaction in MetaMask changes the contract state.

-# DoS
-The reset function in Solidity.sol originally contained the refund.
+# Denial of Service (DoS)
+Initially, the reset function reverted all purchases and returned accumulated balances to every account that had transacted with the store.
+However, it was vulnerable to a DoS attack in which a single external transfer call throwing would 1) prevent the admin from being able to reset the store and 2) keep all accounts from receiving their accumulated balances.
+In order to address this vulnerability, the pull over push pattern was implemented where the withdraw functionality is separated into its own function.